-We also study property of RF-GP for binary time-series with an autoregressive covariance structure for the temporal random effects.
+We also study the property of RF-GP for binary time series with an autoregressive covariance structure for the temporal random effects.
 Assuming a lag or order $q$, i.e., $\mathrm{AR}(q)$ structure, the hierarchical model can be expressed as

 Here $\eta_i$ is a realization of a white noise process at time $i$.
 It can be shown that $w_i$ is a $\beta$-mixing process \citep{mokkadem1988mixing}.
 When fitting RF-GP, we use a working covariance matrix also having an autoregressive structure (as justified in Section \ref{sec:correlation_estimation}).
-The lag order for the working covariance matrix need not match auto-regression lag assumed for the data generation, and for all choices of lag the working covariance matrix satisfies the regularity assumptions \ref{as:working_cov}.
-Hence, we immediately have the following result:

-\begin{corollary} Consider a binary time series (\ref{eq:ar}) in a generalized mixed model setup with probit or logit link and with temporal random effects distributed as a sub-Gaussian stable $\mathrm{AR}(q)$ process.
+The lag order for the working covariance matrix need not match the auto-regression lag assumed for the data generation, and for all choices of lag the working covariance matrix satisfies the regularity assumptions \ref{as:working_cov}.
+Hence, we immediately have the following result: \begin{corollary} Consider a binary time series (\ref{eq:ar}) in a generalized mixed effects model setup with probit or logit link and with temporal random effects distributed as a sub-Gaussian stable $\mathrm{AR}(q)$ process.
 Let $\bQ$ denote a diagonally dominant working precision matrix from a stationary $\mathrm{AR}(q')$ process.
 Then RF-GP using $\bQ$ produces an $\mathbb L_2$ consistent estimate of $\mathbb E(Y | X)$ and $m(X)$. \end{corollary}